-We don’t always know which answer is right and we don’t always know which way to turn.
-But we can keep on making wise choices one choice at a time.
+We don’t always know which answer is right, and we don’t always know which way to turn.
+But we can keep on making wise choices, one choice at a time.
 If you’d like help teaching your children to make wise choices, this post is for you.

 19. First things first

 Have you ever thought about procrastination as a bad habit?
 Well, it is.
 (Sorry if I stepped on your toes again!)
-Procrastination at its core is the habit of doing something else instead of the thing you need to do.
+Procrastination is the habit of doing something else instead of the thing you need to do.
 Sometimes we lose sight of this truth and just laugh off our procrastinator tendencies, but if we are honest, this isn’t something we want our kids to emulate.